Evergreen Park-Mayfield Employer & Employee Parking

 Can I park for more than 2 hours with no permit?

-No. Parking in the Evergreen Park-Mayfield RPP Program Area without a permit for longer than two hours will result in a citation.
+Parking in any RPP district for longer than 2 hours with no permit will result in a citation.

 I want to buy a permit for a zone that's sold out.
 What do I do?